DistributedProofreaders/dproofreaders/SETUP/GRAPHS.md

   // the same x values;
   groupBars?: boolean;

-  // An array of color values for the series to be colored. barColors?: string[];
+  // An array of class names for the bars to be colored. barColors?: string[];

   // Whether a border should be drawn on the bars in the series.